vhin1987/Amazon-PPC-Performance-Analyzer/README.md

 - Campaign performance trends

 Instead of manually analyzing thousands of search terms, this project automates the complete workflow.

-This project is designed to answer three critical Amazon PPC business questions that help sellers optimize advertising performance and maximize return on ad spend.

-## 1️⃣ Which keywords are profitable and should be scaled?
-## 2️⃣ Which keywords are wasting advertising spend and should be optimized or negated?
-## 3️⃣ How can campaign performance be improved?
----

 ## 🏗️ Directory Structure